Gallopsled/pwntools/README.md

 ```

 However we have made command-line frontends for some of the functionality
-inside the pwnlib.
+in `pwnlib`.
 These are:

-* `asm`/`disasm`: Small wrapper for various assemblers
+* `asm`/`disasm`: Small wrapper for various assemblers.
-* `constgrep`: Tool for finding constants defined in header files
+* `constgrep`: Tool for finding constants defined in header files.
-* `cyclic`: De Bruijn sequence generator and lookup tool
+* `cyclic`: De Bruijn sequence generator and lookup tool.
-* `hex`/`unhex`: Command line tools for doing common hexing/unhexing operations
+* `hex`/`unhex`: Command line tools for doing common hexing/unhexing operations.
-* `shellcraft`: Frontend to our shellcode
+* `shellcraft`: Frontend to our shellcode.
+* `phd`: Replacement for `hexdump` with colors.

 # Documentation
-Our documentation is available on http://pwntools.readthedocs.org/
+Our documentation is available at http://pwntools.readthedocs.org/

 # Installation
 Pwntools is available as a pip package.
 You can install it by running